Mauro Giuliani (1781-1829)

 TITLES IN TECLA:

-NEW EDITION NOVEMBER 2008, THE FIRST MODERN RE-ENGRAVED EDITION OF THIS FINE WORK: Two Rondos for guitar and keyboard, op.
-68 a brand new Tecla edition, re-engraved not facsimile, score and separate guitar part, ready for performers.
+THE FIRST MODERN RE-ENGRAVED EDITION OF THIS FINE WORK: Giuliani's Two Rondos for guitar and keyboard, op.
+68, re-engraved not facsimile, score and separate guitar part, ready for performers.
 A fine work.

 The Complete Works (39 volumes).
 We publish Giuliani's Complete Works in 39 volumes, in facsimiles of the original editions, containing about 3700 pages.
 Many of the individual works are also published separately.
 Here are a few of the separate works (there are many more):